henrahmagix/henrahmagix.github.io/_posts/2020-04-13-lol-web-components.md

 <small id="ft-jekyll-fetch-html">* Thankfully Jekyll doesn't transform it with a layout since it doesn't have any front matter (yaml at the top of the file), so the response will only be the contents of the file.</small>

-<small id="ft-stackoverflow-merits"><sup>&dagger;</sup> StackOverflow is not kindest of places, brought to my attention by April Wensel ([here is an example][April Wensel on StackOverflow]).
-It is also where I have found answers for the majority of my problems.
-So reading it is usually fine, but interacting with it – posting, commenting, answering – can be a dire experience.
+<small id="ft-stackoverflow-merits"><sup>&dagger;</sup> StackOverflow is not the kindest of places, brought to my attention by April Wensel ([here is an example][April Wensel on StackOverflow]).
+It's also where I've found answers for the majority of my problems.
+So, for me at least, reading it is usually fine; but interacting with it – posting, commenting, answering – can be a dire experience.
 I suggest reading April Wensel to find out more.</small>

 [Vue]: https://vuejs.org/